nishkeni/nishkeni.github.io/_pages/about.md

 News
 ------
-* August 2018 - I joined Amazon as an Applied Scientist Intern - Machine Learning for this Fall!
+* August 2018 - I am joining Amazon as an Applied Scientist Intern - Machine Learning for this Fall!

-* May 2018 - I will be joining Dr. Dawn Song as a Visiting Student Researcher at the University of California, Berkeley (EECS, Computer Science).
+* May 2018 - I will be joining Dr. Dawn Song as a Visiting Student Researcher for the Summer at the University of California, Berkeley (EECS, Computer Science)!